mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/service-exposure.md

 <video controls src="attachments/Integration_PublishWebService-1.mp4">VIDEO</video>

-You have full control over the message, and you can select which attributes to include as well as what names to use, as illustrated in this image:
+You have full control over the message, and you can select which attributes to include as well as what names to use, as illustrated in this video:

 <video controls src="attachments/Integration_ExposingParameters.mp4">VIDEO</video>

-This enables you to ensure the contract with the outside world is stable, while you can still make changes to your application.
+This ensures that the contract with the outside world is stable, while you can still make changes to your application.
 Furthermore, using this information is enough to generate both the WSDL and the documentation automatically.

 <video controls src="attachments/Integration_PublishMultipleWebServices.mp4">VIDEO</video>

 ## 3 How Can I Publish an OData Service?

 Mendix currently provides OData in the Mendix Modeler as an integration facility for a specific use case, which is providing Mendix app data for analytics.
-Next to this, Mendix also provides an SAP integration based on OData, but this is also based on Mendix Connector Kit technology, as described in section [5 How Can I Import & Export Fixed-Length & Delimited Files?](importing-data#fixed-length) of *External Data*.
+Next to this, Mendix also provides an SAP integration based on OData, but this is also based on Mendix Connector Kit technology, as described in the section [How Can I Import & Export Fixed-Length & Delimited Files?](importing-data#fixed-length) of *External Data*.

 OData provides an interface similar to what you may expect from a database.
 It has insert, select, update, and delete functionality available.
 OData achieves this by standardizing a data language on top of REST.
 The benefit of this is that all client tools understand up front how to work with the data you expose.

 The data analytics tools that support OData range from Microsoft Excel to Tableau, ETL tools, basic query tools like LINQPad, and even statistical analytics tools like R. This means that you can expose your data from Mendix once, and all these tools can directly work with the data within your application.

-To expose your Mendix data through OData, select **Expose as OData resource** your entity in a domain model:
+To expose your Mendix data through OData, select **Expose as OData resource** for your entity in your domain model:

 <video controls src="attachments/Integration_PublishODataService.mp4">VIDEO</video>

-Next, you will be able to specify which attributes you want to expose.
+Next, you are able to specify which attributes you want to expose.
 You can also specify who can access this data.
 Of course, all the entity access rules specified on your domain model entities still apply when retrieving data through OData.

-{{% image_container width="450" %}}
+{{% image_container width="550" %}}
 ![](attachments/odata-published-service.png)
 {{% /image_container %}}